 In 2019, the port handled 193 ship calls and a total of 285,423 passengers (393,157 pax were received in 2018).
 For 2020 (before the global Coronavirus pandemic in March), the cruise port had booked 203 ship berthings and anticipated ~400,000 tourists (on transition itineraries) plus ~110,000 (from homeported vessels.

 Fort-de-France cruise terminal

 The cruise ship terminal features a large shopping complex with numerous vendors, including designer jewelry, watches, clothing and accessories, perfumes, locally-made merchandise (incl hand-made souvenirs and art).
 Payements in USD are accepted.
 Each ship's passengers are greeted by local hostesses dressed in Creole costumes and live performances of popular Caribbean music.

-From the cruise port to the city's downtown is an approx 15-min walking distance.
-Sometimes, the cruise ship may dock at Tourelles' Passenger Terminal - located less than 1 ml (2 km) away from the city.
+From the cruise port to downtown is an approx 15-min walking distance.
+Sometimes, the cruise ship may dock at Tourelles Passenger Terminal - located ~2 km (1 mi) away from downtown.

 Port Fort-de-France cruise ship schedule shows timetable calendars of all arrival and departure dates by month.
 The port's schedule lists all ships (in links) with cruises going to or leaving from Fort-de-France, Martinique.
 To see the full itineraries (ports of call dates and arrival / departure times) and their lowest rates – just follow the corresponding ship-link.